 “Neither do I.” We had our reasons.
 His were more believable than mine.

-“I have a picture of you, Barney, and Phillip.
-We look like an old rock band re-uniting for an oldies tour.
+“I have a picture of you, me, Barney, and Phillip.”
+The four of us had worked at clubs together.
+We liked doing drugs.
+Any kind of drugs.
+Barney and Philip were gone.
+The only bad boys left were Davy and me. ” We looked like an old rock band re-uniting for an oldies tour.
 I’ll send you a copy.”

-Davy was a bad boy, but I was am glad that he was alive.
+Davy was a bad boy and I was glad that he was alive.

-There were too few bad boys left on the books and one day I might need to ask him for help, because my days of being a bad boy aren’t over, simply delayed to a time near death.
+There were too few of us left on the books and one day I might need to ask him for help, because my days of being a bad boy aren’t over, simply delayed to a time near death.